YurinDoctrine/deploy-artix/README.md

 ![](https://img.shields.io/badge/Artix%20Linux-grey?logo=Artix+Linux)

-_This project aims to provide a smooth Artix installation experience, both for beginners and experts who want a reproducable best-practices installation.
+_This project aims to provide a smooth Artix installation experience, either for beginners or experts who want a reproducable best-practices installation.
 It supports both `runit` and `openrc` init systems.
 It also supports `btrfs` and `cryptsetup`._

 The installer performs the following main steps (in roughly this order),